In this section

 • carrying out the building work to the plans and specifications and ensuring building work not covered by a building consent complies with the building code, and

-• ensuring that any restricted building work is carried out or supervised by a licenced LPB.
+• ensuring that any building work is carried out or supervised by someone who is suitably qualified and experienced.

 • The Territorial Authority (the Council) - is responsible for applying its discretion in making a decision to grant or refuse the exemption application taking into consideration: